The fungus gnat larvae of Mycetophilidae

 Certainly in temperate regions, they are also a useful bioindicator of a relatively undisturbed woodland or forest.

-Many species of the Keroplatinae subfamily include droplets of oxalic acid amongst their webbing which quickly mobilises and kills small prey.
+Many species of the Keroplatinae subfamily include droplets of oxalic acid amongst their webbing which quickly mobilises and kills small prey, as seen in the photo below.

 In Australia and New Zealand, some species in the genus Arachnocampa dangle threads beneath them, loaded with sticky droplets, fishing for small flies.
 When one is caught, the thread is pulled back up and ingested along with the fly.
 As an extra attraction, they are also bioluminescent.
 The Waitomo Caves in NZ are world famous because of this and contain mainly thousands of the larvae at one time, lighting up the cave ceilings and tourists’ faces with an unearthly glow.